mfish0005/pokedex/pokedex-client/projects/fish-ui/src/styles/fish-styles/docs/variables/derived.md

 | text      | gray-darker | #455a64 |

 ## Color & Shade Maps
 We have a $colors map and a $shades map.
-These are used to build our color helper classes and developers need not worry about these.
+These are used to build our color helper classes.

-## Theme Maps
-These Sass maps hold our color themes that are used to allow switching themes.
-Developers need not worry about these.

 ## - Typography -